Eddie Laure: Coaching career

 In November 2016, Laure formally ended his playing career in the PBA, after 13 years, to concentrate on his new job as the assistant coach of the UST Golden Tigresses women's varsity basketball team in the UAAP.

 Political career

 In the 2022 local elections, Laure ran for a seat in the Sangguniang Bayan of the municipality of Katipunan, Zamboanga del Norte under the Partido Demokratiko Pilipino-Lakas ng Bayan or PDP-Laban.
-He won in the said election, and will serve starting June 30 of the same year.
+He won in the said election and served for one term from June 30, 2022 to June 30, 2025.

 Personal life

-He and Jovie have two daughters, Ennajie (EJ) and Ejiya, and two sons, Echo and Fofo.
-Ennajie currently plays for the Chery Tiggo Crossovers (formerly Foton Tornadoes), and Ejiiya currently plays for the UST Golden Tigresses.
+He and Jovie have two daughters, Ennajie (EJ) and Ejiya (Eya), and two sons, Echo and Fofo.
+Ennajie currently plays for the Nxled Chameleons in the Premier Volleyball League after she played for the Chery Tiggo Crossovers for two years, and Ejiya currently plays for the Alas Pilipinas Women's Volleyball Team.
 Their older son, Echo, plays for the UST Tiger Cubs.